NXTLVLTech/Cabyn/README.md

 # Cabyn
-Double click to download this.
+Click on green download button in case to get this project.
 You can also use other way which is to pull from 'develop2' branch.
 There is newest code.
 You need to run pod init in case to use this project.
+You need to have Xcode in case to open this project.